Sectors to watch as inflation fears spook U.S. markets

 “Keep the S&P industrials index in the overweight basket early on into an inflationary spike,” the firm says in a note, “but do not overstay your welcome as inflation endures.”

-COMMODITY-LINKED STOCKS: Two other cyclical groups, materials (.SPLRCM) and energy (.SPNY), may be better positioned to weather inflation.
+COMMODITY-LINKED STOCKS: Two other cyclical groups, materials and energy, may be better positioned to weather inflation.
 They are more tightly linked to prices of commodities and raw materials, many of which have hit new heights recently.

-So far this month, ETFs for gold miners (GDX.P), copper miners and steel (SLX.P), have climbed between 7% and 9%, with the S&P 500 materials sector up about 3%, while the S&P 500 (.SPX) has posted a nearly 3% decline.
+So far this month, ETFs for gold miners, copper miners and steel, have climbed between 7% and 9%, with the S&P 500 materials sector up about 3%, while the S&P 500 has posted a nearly 3% decline.

 How much more room commodity prices have to run remains to be seen, however, and equities linked to those commodities may fall back if prices abate.